ibm-cloud-docs/vpc/cn-h100-profile.md

 # NVIDIA H100 cluster network profile
 {: #cluster-network-h100-profile}

-Contact your IBM Support representative if you are interested in getting early access to this offering.
-It is currently available for early access users of the gx3d-160x1792x8h100 virtual server instance profiles in the us-east region.
-{: beta}

 The H100 cluster network profile provides isolated networks for [Hopper HGX H100 instances](/docs/vpc?topic=vpc-accelerated-profile-family#hopper-hgx-profiles) running workloads that require high-bandwidth, low-latency interconnectivity, such as AI training and large-scale simulations.
 {: shortdesc}